 - Nice Job Breaking It, Hero!: The consequences of Steven revealing himself to Peridot are revealed to be very severe.
 Peridot is coming to Earth, and she's bringing friends.

-- Noodle Incident: Amethyst says she's never started a car by turning the key, implicitly having hotwired at least one.
+- Noodle Incident: Amethyst says she's never started a car by turning the key, which she says makes it much easier, implicitly having hotwired at least one.

 - Percussive Maintenance: Garnet attempts to shut off the Wailing Stone by whacking the button on top with her Power Fist.
 It works, but the Wailing Stone turns itself back on the moment her fist is no longer applying pressure to the button.

 - Plug 'n' Play Technology: Greg's belief that he can turn the distorted audio from the stone into something understandable makes a degree of sense if you assume that changes to technology over time have resulted in some simple distortions to the end result that he could play around with and remove.
 (After all, if it was just audio, the signal was already, hopefully, mostly 'decoded' by the stone; he could plausibly figure out how it's distorting it due to version differences and reverse that.)
 The ability to interpret it as video by plugging it into a TV, though, doesn't make any sense since there's no particular reason aliens would use a video encoding standard with any relation to the ones used on Earth (unless Lapis was familiar with it and trying to use a format the Homeworld Gems would have no idea how to decode), and the stone itself obviously isn't decoding it into something compatible for TV.